tinyclub/linux-lab/README.md

     * For example, the above vda is not added in the `ROOTDEV_LIST`
     * This board may not support such type of device or just nobody verify and add it
     * This differs from board and kernel version

+### 6.4.8 is not a valid rootfs directory

+If using prebuilt filesystem, this error means the rootfs dir, ramdisk or harddisk creating procedure has been interrupted by `CTRL+C` or similar operations and it means the filesystem is not complete.
+If no important changes in BSP repository, reset it may help:

+    $ make bsp-cleanup

+If using external filesystem, please make sure the filesystem architecture follows the Linux standards.

 # 7. Contact and Sponsor